sviperll/adt4j/README.md

  * Support recursive data types
  * Generate hashCode, equals and toString implementations with value semantics
- * Generate getters and "updaters" with additional annotations
+ * Generate predicates, getters and "updaters" with additional annotations
+ * Optionally generate Comparable implementation with presise compile-time type-check if it is possible
- * Optionally generate serializable classes
+ * Optionally generate serializable classes with presise compile-time type-check if it is possible
+ * Sensible error messages
  * Support generated class extention through standard Java's inheritance.

 License